dklementowski/pyfan/README.md

   * Linux compatible motherboard (hwmon interface should expose PWM controls)

 ## Configuration
-Investigate config.json and tweak it to your needs.
+Copy sample-configs/pyfan.yml to /etc/pyfan/pyfan.yml or /usr/local/etc/pyfan/pyfan.yml and tweak it to your needs.
 The fan steps are stored in format [X, Y] where X is the temperature and Y is target fan speed %.

 ## Usage
 Run `./pyfan.py` as root and make it running as a deamon however you want.